When, Not If: Preparing Your NZ Business for a Cyber Attack

 • Business Interruption: Lost income while your systems are down.

-• Privacy Act Fines: Assistance with regulatory issues under the Privacy Act 2020.
+• Privacy Act Fines: Assistance with regulatory issues under the Privacy Act 2020 and with other industry specific regulation.

 4. Navigating the Legal Maze: The Privacy Act & Legal Counsel

-NZ’s Privacy Act 2020 mandates that if you have a "notifiable privacy breach" (one that causes or is likely to cause serious harm), you must report it to the Office of the Privacy Commissioner (OPC) and the affected individuals.
+New Zealand’s Privacy Act 2020 mandates that if you have a "notifiable privacy breach" (one that causes or is likely to cause serious harm), you must report it to the Office of the Privacy Commissioner (OPC) and generally (with some exceptions) to affected individuals.

 Your preparatory steps: